essej93/essej93/README.md

 - Human Computer Interaction

 **Third Year**
 - Capstone Project (Java/TypeScript/JS/Python) - Core product developed to process ID card images and extract the text data for use, using Machine Learning.
+Project unavailable publically as we don't have permission to open source it.
 - Mobile Multimedia (Java/Android Studio)
 - Fundamental Programming with Python
 - Software Development Methodologies ([Project Here](https://github.com/damonDevelops/Tradie-Connect))